Deir Alla

-On 20 August 2010, it recorded a scorching temperature of 51.1 °C, the new official highest temperature in the history of Jordan.
+On 20 August 2010, it recorded a temperature of 51.1 °C, the new official highest temperature in the history of Jordan.

 Identification

 Deir Alla has been suggested to be the biblical Sukkot in Transjordan.
 Some believe it to be the biblical Pethor.
 It was also suggested by an early traveler to the site, Selah Merrill, who found parallels with names in the Hebrew Bible.

+Deir Alla is identified with the Byzantine period town of Tar'elah or Dar'elah, which the Jerusalem Talmud identifies with biblical Sukkot.